dmpratt/mslearn-synapse/Instructions/Labs/17-Use-spark-nobooks-in-Synapse-Pipeline copy.md

 ## Introduction

-In this lab, we're going to load data into a dedicated SQL Pool using the built-in Synapse Analytics Pipeline located within Azure Synapse Analytics Explorer.
-This lab will start with a basic copy action and then built up from there
+In this lab, we're going to create a parquet file using the Azure Synapse Pipeline and a Azure Synapse Notebook which we created earlier to create a parquet file passing the runId of the pipeline as the name of the folder in which the contents are stored.

 This lab will take approximately **45** minutes to complete.